 💵 Insurance & Warranty

-Student owned laptops are not covered by the school’s insurance policy and will be the responsibility of the student/parent.
-However, local insurance companies will insure personal laptops as part of the home insurance package: please speak with your insurance company to find out how your student laptops can be covered under your insurance.
+Student owned devices are not covered by the school’s insurance policy and will be the responsibility of the student/parent.
+However, local insurance companies will insure personal devices as part of the home insurance package: please speak with your insurance company to find out how your student laptops can be covered under your insurance.
 We also recommend that parents opt for the extended warranty at the time of purchase, which will cover the devices for the number of years that they expect it to be used by your child in school.

 🔐 Lockers & Charging

-All students will be able to store their laptop in the lockable classroom laptop cupboard each day and after school when attending an ECA.
+All students will be able to store their device in the lockable classroom laptop cupboard each day and after school when attending an ECA.
 Lockable charging stations are available at lunchtimes outside the library.
 We recommend that students use a lock with a key and give a spare key to their class teacher.

 🌏 Digital Citizenship